Periodic Symbol: H

 Fuel Tank: The liquid hydrogen fuel tank is made from double-walled stainless steel, and is strong enough to withstand a .45 caliber bullet without penetration.

-Fuel Cell: Skai’s hydrogen fuel cell is a highly fault-tolerant component, with no moving parts.
+Fuel Cell: Skai’s hydrogen fuel cell is a highly fault-tolerant component.
 In addition, each Skai vehicle has a redundant system of three fuel cells.
 In the unlikely event that one fuel cell fails, the vehicle can continue safely to its destination.
-Even if all three fuel cells were to fail, a large capacitor (an electrical storage device) will provide enough electricity for a safe landing.

 Sustainable Hydrogen Production